Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

   Select the appropriate currency in the drop-down list.
 Only those currencies that are defined as a supported currency in the PIM price field attribute configuration are mapped. in All available currencies are displayed in the list.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Destination gross*
-  Activate the toggle to map the gross price of the PIM price field attribute.
-Deactivate the toggle to map the net price.
+  Enable the toggle to map the gross price of the PIM price field attribute.
+Disable the toggle to map the net price.

 [comment]: <> (Is that right? why do I need the country?)